-In conjunction with the 2016 sale of Class B restricted shares of common stock issued by Visa, the Company entered into a funding swap agreement with the buyer that requires payment to the buyer in the event Visa reduces each member bank's Class B conversion rate to unrestricted Class A common shares.
-On June 28, 2018, Visa additionally funded its litigation escrow account, thereby reducing each member bank's Class B conversion rate to unrestricted Class A common shares.
-Accordingly, on July 5, 2018, Visa announced a decrease in conversion rate from 1.6483 to 1.6298 effective June 28, 2018.
-In July 2018, the Company made a payment of approximately \$0.7 million to the buyer as a result of the reduction in the Visa Class B conversion rate.
-On September 27, 2019, Visa additionally funded its litigation escrow account, thereby further reducing each member bank's Class B conversion rate to unrestricted Class A common shares.
-Accordingly, on September 30, 2019, Visa announced a decrease in conversion rate from 1.6298 to 1.6228, effective September 27, 2019.
-In October 2019, the Company made a payment of approximately \$0.3 million to the buyer as a result of the reduction in the Visa Class B conversion rate.
+In 2016, the Company recorded a \$22.7 million net realized gain related to the sale of 274,000 Visa Class B restricted shares.
+Concurrent with the sale of the Visa Class B restricted shares, the Company entered into a funding swap agreement with the buyer that requires payment to the buyer in the event Visa reduces each member bank's Class B conversion rate to unrestricted Class A common shares.
+During 2018, 2019 and 2021, Visa funded its litigation escrow account, thereby reducing each member bank's Class B conversion rate to unrestricted Class A common shares.
+During 2018, 2019 and 2021, Visa funded its litigation escrow account, thereby reducing each member bank's Class B conversion rate to unrestricted Class A common shares from 1.6483 to the current conversion rate of 1.6181.
 Under the terms of the funding swap agreement, the Company will make monthly payments to the buyer based on Visa's Class A stock price and the number of Visa Class B restricted shares that were sold until the date on which the covered litigation is settled.
-During the years ended December 31, 2020 and 2019, the Company recorded losses in other noninterest income of \$4.8 million and \$4.5 million, respectively, related to a revaluation adjustment to increase the fair value of the derivative liability ("Visa derivative").
-The Visa derivative of \$4.6 million and \$4.2 million was included in the consolidated balance sheets at December 31, 2020 and 2019, respectively, to provide for the fair value of this liability.
+A derivative liability ("Visa derivative") of \$5.5 million and \$4.6 million was included in the consolidated balance sheets at December 31, 2021 and 2020, respectively, to provide for the fair value of this liability.
 There were no sales of these shares prior to 2016.
-See "Note 22.
+See "Note 21.
 Fair Value" in the notes to the consolidated financial statements for more information.